-Click HERE to download for no charge the powerful guide: Seven Foundations To Help You Eat In Peace For The Rest Of Your Life.
+Click HERE to download for no charge the powerful guide: Seven Mistaken Beliefs to Transform into Foundations To Help You Eat In Peace For The Rest Of Your Life.
 You will get on the Eating Peace mailing list (you can unsubscribe any time).

 Keep reading to discover the way to end eating battles, and find links at the end to Eating Peace events.